 Support for Market Managers

-Each season we publish a brochure of farmers market information, promoting the locations and times of all markets across the state.
+Each spring we publish a brochure of farmers market information, promoting the locations and times of all outdoor markets across the state.
 These guides are distributed to farmers markets as well as through local schools, businesses, and other organizations.

 Each season we work with Edible Rhody to provide seasonal farmers market, farm stand, and CSA information for publication in their quarterly magazine.
 We also do our best to help promote all RI farmers markets through our blog, social media, e-newsletter, and whenever possible in print and outdoor advertising efforts.